 Free trial version, full-featured navigating version $19.98

-Tested on Lenovo A1 Tablet running Android 2.3
+Tested on Lenovo A1 Tablet running Android 2.3 in 2012

 - Download free NOAA raster charts one at a time or by other means